• Free shipping on all orders

 Difficulty Level: Easy

-Burrowing is a natural hamster behavior, and digging towers can be great enrichment activities for hamsters.
+Burrowing is a natural hamster behavior, and digging towers can be a great enrichment activity for hamsters.
 This DIY digging tower has one clear wall that enables you to view your hamster.
 Once you’ve built it, you can fill it with any hamster-safe substrate and hide some treats in it to encourage your hamster to burrow.
 Digging towers often make good final challenges for your hamster.
 Once they dig up their treats, they can take a nice nap inside.

 6. DIY Lego Hamster Maze